MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')
 # => #<Mail::Message:1960, Multipart: false, Headers: <From: from@example.com>, <To: to@example.com>, <Subject: Tes...

-MailPlugger::DeliveryMethod.new(delivery_options: %i[from to subject body], client: TestApiClientClass).deliver!(message)
+MailPlugger::DeliveryMethod.new(client: TestApiClientClass, delivery_options: %i[from to subject body]).deliver!(message)
 # >>> settings: {:api_key=>"12345"}
 # >>> options: {"from"=>["from@example.com"], "to"=>["to@example.com"], "subject"=>"Test email", "body"=>"Test email body"}
 # >>> generate_mail_hash: {:to=>[{:email=>"to@example.com"}], :from=>{:email=>"from@example.com"}, :subject=>"Test email", :content=>[{:type=>"text/plain", :value=>"Test email body"}]}